Dominating Sets in Intersection Graphs of Finite Groups: Permutation groups

 \begin{proof} As $S_2\cong C_2$, we see that $\gamma(S_2)\neq 1$.
 For $n\geq 3$, since any transposition generates a minimal subgroup of the symmetric group and since adjacent transpositions generate the whole group, $\gamma(S_n)\neq 1$ by Lemma~\ref{lem:dom1}.
 Similarly, $\gamma(A_3)\neq 1$; and for $n\geq 4$, since $3$-cycles generate $A_n$, $\gamma(A_n)\neq 1$ by the same lemma. \end{proof}

 Let $G$ be a permutation group acting faithfully on $X=\{1,2,\ldots,n\}$.
-An element $g\in G$ is called \emph{homogeneous} if the associated permutation has cycle type is $(p^{k},1^{n-pk})$ with $p$ a prime.
+An element $g\in G$ is called \emph{homogeneous} if the associated permutation has cycle type $(p^{k},1^{n-pk})$ with $p$ a prime.
 Since any minimal subgroup of $G$ is a cyclic group of prime order, in order for $\mathcal{D}\subseteq V(G)$ to be a dominating set of $\Gamma(G)$, the union of the elements of $\mathcal{D}$ must contain every homogeneous element of $G$ and vice versa.
-The following standard result will be used in the proof of Theorem~\ref{thm:Sn}.